niebert/PanDoc/README.md

   - [DocToc for Table of Contents](#doctoc-for-table-of-contents)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
+## News
+* CDN for MathJax maintained by Development Team is down (2017).
+The CDN link for remote script urls to that Javascript library had to. be changed.

 ## Other Repositories Depending on PanDoc Repository
 This repository contains adapted templates for <tt>pandoc</tt>.
 This repository is used by the following Open Source applications: